developmentseed/osm-teams/README.md

 1. Start Hydra and the server

     ```bash
-    docker-compose -f docker-compose.dev.yml up
+    docker-compose -f compose.yml -f compose.dev.yml up
     ```

-⚠️ In development, `docker-compose -f docker-compose.dev.yml up` enables hot module reloading while you make modifications to the code. `docker-compose up` should be used for production/staging deployments.
+⚠️ In development, `docker-compose -f compose.yml -f compose.dev.yml up` enables hot module reloading while you make modifications to the code. `docker-compose up` should be used for production/staging deployments.

 This will start hydra where the token issuer is at `http://localhost:4444` and the admin interface is at `http://localhost:4445`.
 This also sets up the consent and login interface at `http://localhost:8989` (where we will create a first-party oauth app)